 \subsection{FLASH Frontend Runtime (FR)}

-The FR is the way-point among multiple runtimes (or submission) objects managed by the applications and the device runtimes (see Figure \ref{Figure: FLASHRT_CLASS}).
-The internal to the FR includes three distinct architectural choices: type-erasure of kernel arguments, conversion of kernel-traits to runtime variables, and a "Pointer to implementation" (or pImpl) pattern with a backend registry to compiler-firewall the FLASH RT (and backends) for extendability.
-The interface between the interface objects before entering the core FLASH engine exists a thin conversation layer used to type-erase buffer arguments (including scalars) and convert attribute objects into a structured non-templated descriptor.
-This allows for different template types at the application level to collapse to concrete types for faster compilation and easy manipulation and querying at runtime.
+The FR is the way-point among multiple runtimes (or submission) objects managed by the applications and the device runtimes.
+The internal to the FR includes three distinct architectural choices: type-erasure of kernel arguments, conversion of kernel traits to runtime variables, and a "Pointer to implementation" (or pImpl) pattern with a backend registry to compiler-firewall the FLASH RT (and backends) for extendability.
+Before entering the core FLASH engine, the interface between the interface objects exists as a thin conversation layer used to type-erase buffer arguments (including scalars) and convert attribute objects into a structured non-templated descriptor.
+This allows different template types at the application level to collapse to concrete types for faster compilation and easy manipulation and querying at runtime.
 It also allows for the FR to use polymorphism to enable self-registering backends while keeping the application compile time low.
 The FR deals with breaking down the kernel pipeline created at the application layer, checking kernel argument types and dependencies, and dispatching accordingly.
-By default, the FR submits descriptors (with buffer reference) one by one to the device runtime chosen by the application layer.
+By default, the FR submits descriptors (with buffer reference) one by one to the device runtime, chosen by the application layer.
 If there are no dependency issues, the FR does not wait for a submission to complete before submitting the next one; otherwise, the FR handles the synchronization implicitly.
 The FR handles partitioning by breaking down a kernel's index table facilitated by a user-defined partitioning function that describes the buffer boundaries as a function of work-item vectors.
 The FR allocates and maps sub-buffers to FLASH subspaces and flags the execution as a (\textit{subaction}), and merges data back into its original buffer lazily.
-The FR, along with the device runtimes, are singleton patterns to facilitate device runtime compatibility and fine-grain control across multiple processes, devices, and tenants.
+The FR and device runtimes are singleton patterns to facilitate device runtime compatibility and fine-grain control across multiple processes, devices, and tenants.
 The FR is reentrant and thread-safe.
 All interface methods can be safely used for parallel execution.
 Finally, the device backends follow the FLASH Backend interface and register independently with the FR registrar.